Avadhkumar-geek/StudentAI/README.md

 1. Install the Flutter SDK.
 2. Clone the StudentAI repository.
+3. Create a file named `secrets.dart` in the `/lib/data` directory and copy the following code into it:

+    ```dart
+    //This file is intended for development purposes only.
+Please ensure that you add it to the .gitignore file before pushing your source code anywhere.
+    const String devApiKey = 'YOUR-API-KEY';

+    // wiredash secrets
+    // Create account in https://wiredash.io/ to use its Feedback SDK
+    const String label1 = 'LABEL-ID';
+    const String label2 = 'LABEL-ID';
+    const String label13 = 'LABEL-ID';
+    const String projectId = 'PROJECT-ID';
+    const String secretKey = 'SECRET-KEY';
+    ```

+    This application stores all its secrets in the `secrets.dart` file.
+Please ensure that you keep this file secure and out of version control systems like Git.
+It is also recommended that you don't hardcode secrets in your code and instead use encrypted environment variables.

-3. Run `flutter pub get` to install the dependencies.
+4. Run `flutter pub get` to install the dependencies.
-4. Run `flutter run` to start the app.
+5. Run `flutter run` to start the app.

 ### Usage